 Stephen S. Roop, Ph.D.

-Dr. Roop is the originator and designer of the Freight Shuttle System (FSS) and the CEO of Freight Shuttle (FS).
-Beginning in 2005, his work on the FSS focused on developing an approach to goods movement that would enhance this critical industry and overcome the growing challenges associated with rising costs, driver shortages, roadway congestion, infrastructure deterioration, safety, and air quality.
+Dr. Roop is the originator and designer of the Freight Shuttle system and the CEO of Freight Shuttle Xpress (FSX).
+Beginning in 2005, his work on the FSX focused on developing an approach to goods movement that would enhance this critical industry and overcome the growing challenges associated with rising costs, driver shortages, roadway congestion, infrastructure deterioration, safety, and air quality.
 With more than 25 years in freight transportation systems and operations research, Dr. Roop’s expertise in rail and trucking led to the innovative solution of introducing an entirely new mode of automated, intermodal freight systems.

-Ms. Franklin is Manager of Administrative Services and is responsible for the Freight Shuttle System finance and procurement process.
+Ms. Franklin is Manager of Administrative Services and is responsible for the Freight Shuttle Xpress system finance and procurement process.
 She handles all aspects of administration and office management for the Freight Shuttle team.
-She also executes financial and procurement plans including accounts receivable and payable and coordinates with vendors and strategic partners to order materials, parts, and products used in the development, manufacture, and testing of the Freight Shuttle System and the continued development of the Freight Shuttle Test and Evaluation Center.
+She also executes financial and procurement plans including accounts receivable and payable and coordinates with vendors and strategic partners to order materials, parts, and products used in the development, manufacture, and testing of the Freight Shuttle Xpress system and the continued development of the Freight Shuttle Test and Evaluation Center.